Brain Aid Clinics

 How is trigeminal neuralgia diagnosed?

-Diagnosis is clinical:
+Diagnosis is primarily clinical:

 Can trigeminal neuralgia be cured?